-Since it opened in 1992, the National Museum of Funeral History is not only a place to learn something it has also been the site of some spooky activity.
+Since it opened in 1992, the National Museum of Funeral History is not only a place to learn, it has also been the site of some spooky activity.

-There was one woman who stated while passing a coffin it started to violently shake.
+There was a woman who stated while passing a coffin it started to shake violently.

 1. Cinemark Tinseltown

 In the Woodlands, Texas there used to be an old trailer park.
-A fire destroyed the fire in 1971 and it is believed a number of people died in that fire.
+It is believed many people perished when a fire destroyed the park in 1971.

 As the years went by, the property was purchased and the Cinemark Tinseltown 17 was built.
 There are mixed stories related to events that have taken place at the Cinemark.
-People say the people who died in the trailer park fire haunt the Cinemark.
+It is believed the people who died in the trailer park fire, haunt the Cinemark.

-Some people have stated that while at the theater they saw what appeared to be the ghost of a man beheading a young boy with a machete.
+Some people have stated that while at the theater they’ve seen, what appeared to be the ghost of a man beheading a young boy with a machete.

-Employees and movie-goers have heard unusual sounds and had the overwhelming feeling that someone was watching them as well.
+Employees and movie-goers have heard unusual sounds and had the overwhelming feeling that someone was watching them.

 Although many people believe these stories to be true, other people believe the story of the man and young boy is little more than an urban legend.

 Other Haunted Locations: